Peeling the Layers

-Now that I've returned to Seattle--the place I began my nomadic journey--a strange and very intense stream of thoughts, judgments, self-doubt, questions, pondering, curiosities, loathing, shame, fascinations, worries, grief has surfaced.
-I've spend the past weeks sorting thought it and I sense that the process will continue for several more weeks.
+Since my mom died last October, a strange and very intense stream of thoughts, judgments, self-doubt, questions, pondering, curiosities, loathing, shame, fascinations, worries, grief has surfaced.
+I've spend the past several months sorting thought it and I sense that the process will continue for several more weeks.

-What triggered it is this.
-Arriving back to Seattle this time (unlike during the summer), I decided to take a good, hard look at the decision to live nomadically...to see what was true and what was wasn't, what about the lifestyle was working and what wasn't.
-It felt right.
+In the midst of grieving losing my mom, I decided to take a good, hard look at my life as well as my business...to see what was working and what was wasn't, what about my way of doing things felt right and what didn’t.
+It was time.
 Plus, it was something I needed to do to have clarity about the next chapter.

 Wow...I was blown away.
 I had done so much of this when I was living nomadically, why was it coming up again?
 Obviously, I needed to examine it again at a much greater depth this time.
 In fact, though I had examined my past decisions before, I'd never really taken full, deep and total responsibility for those decisions.
 I'd never full owned them.
 I imagine this is something people might do on their deathbeds, but for some reason my Higher Self was asking me to do this now.
 Actually, I don't think I could have handled it until now.
-Those stories were necessary props to uphold a certain version of my life.
+Those old stories were necessary props to uphold a certain version of my life.
 The truth behind the story would have removed those props.

 To say this wasn't easy is an understatement.
 It's been grueling, painful and pretty messy.
 But there's been no turning away either.
 I'm ready to face, forgive and love myself for what I didn't know at the time, for being influenced heavily by my family of origin and by the culture surrounding me, and for not pausing long enough to consider the full ramifications of each decision.

-One example is my free spirit.
+One layer is my free spirit.
 This part of me that loves adventure and change and exploring the edges of things--has been a wonderful blessing AND a HUGE challenge.
 There have been benefits and there have been tremendous costs.
-More on that in future posts.

-Another example is my over-giving, care taker who believes she needs to be needed in order to be loved.
-This part of me has defined much of what I do in the world, but she's become overdeveloped and inauthentic with a need to be balanced with self-love and self-care and true authentic giving that comes from the infinite well of unconditional love AND with a big wholehearted willingness to receive (which means asking for what I need).
+Another example is my tendency to be an over-giving, care taker who believes she needs to be good and prove her worthiness.
+This part of me has defined much of what I do in the world, but she's become overdeveloped and inauthentic.
+I now know that this to be balanced with self-love and self-care, true authentic giving that comes from the infinite well of unconditional love AND with a big wholehearted willingness to receive (which means asking for what I need).

 So lots of healing happening and it's not always pretty.
 However, clarity and authenticity are worth the pain they take to get there.
 I'm hoping I'm on the other side of some of the worst of it.
 There is a lightness of being seeping in.